Generalized modeling of empirical social-ecological systems: Introduction

-Dynamical modeling of social-ecological systems can however be a difficult undertaking \citep{Schlueter_NRM_2012}.
-Both individual and collective human behavior and ecological and biophysical dynamics are extremely complex and context-dependent where our knowledge of interactions is highly partial and uncertain.
-Integrating human behavior with ecological dynamics is additionally complicated because the two domains often involve dramatically different theories and conceptual backgrounds as well as different types and amounts of available data.
+Dynamical systems models \citep{Kuznetsov_2010_src,Kelly2013} provide a convenient framework with which the dynamics and stability of systems can be assessed.
+Constructing suitable dynamical models of empirical social-ecological systems is a difficult undertaking, however \citep{Pahl-Wostl2007,Schlueter_NRM_2012}.
+Both individual and collective human behavior and ecological and biophysical dynamics are extremely complex and context-dependent and our knowledge of their interactions is highly partial and uncertain.
+Integrating human behavior with ecological dynamics is additionally complicated because the two domains often involve dramatically different theories and conceptual backgrounds as well as different types and amounts of available data \citep{Filatova2013}.
 Modeling approaches often deal with this complexity by over-simplifying the system, or by omitting one domain altogether \citep{Schlueter_NRM_2012}.
-The resulting models often are of only theoretical interest without clear validation from or significance for case studies, lack a complete understanding of processes driving the social-ecological system's dynamics, or stop at a qualitative level such as causal loop diagrams and do not proceed to a quantitative model at all.
+The resulting models often are of only theoretical interest without clear validation from or significance for case studies, lack a complete understanding of processes driving the social-ecological system's dynamics, or stop at a qualitative level such as causal loop diagrams.